 Santa Monica, CA 90401

 The bike path goes North to Malibu and South to Marina Del Rey.
-It's a beautiful path and pretty well maintained.
-If you want to rent a bike, you should stop by Perry's Cafe with 9 locations along the path with 7 beachside open air cafés.
-They have wide selection of specialty bikes including electric and performance bikes, beach cruisers, choppers, mountain bikes, tandems, children bikes, tricycles, tag-a-longs, kiddy carts and more.
+It's a beautiful path and pretty well-maintained.
+If you want to rent a bike, you should stop by Perry's Cafe, with 9 locations along the path with 7 beachside open-air cafés.
+They have a wide selection of specialty bikes, including electric and performance bikes, beach cruisers, choppers, mountain bikes, tandems, children's bikes, tricycles, tag-a-longs, kiddy carts, and more.

-If you go South, you will pass muscle beach and hit up Venice area where there's grassy knolls and people everywhere.
-You can easily exit the path to walk amongst the vendors, shops, or watch the skate boarders.
+If you go south, you will pass muscle beach and hit up the Venice area, where there are grassy knolls and people everywhere.
+You can easily exit the path to walk amongst the vendors, and shops, or watch the skateboarders.
 You can find lots of parking lots at Santa Monica Beach for approximately $10 per day.